 - Medications – Medications can assist with the withdrawal symptoms that come with detoxing from alcohol.

 - Support groups – These groups, like alcoholics anonymous, provide peer support for people who are recovering from alcohol and allow you to receive support from others who are going through the same things that you are.

 How We Can Help You

-If you think that you or a loved one is suffering from substance abuse, we are here to help.
+If you think that you or a loved one is suffering from substance abuse, we are here to help with alcohol rehab.
 We are available 24/7 with our free, dedicated helpline.
 Get in touch with us today on 0800 012 6088.
 We are happy to answer any questions you may have at any time.
 We are here to listen.